qouteall/qouteall-blog/blog/2025/About circular reference.md

 Tracing GC can collect them because tracing GC scans the whole object graph globally.

-But reference counting works locally.
+**But reference counting works locally**.
 If the cycle has length limit, such as limiting to 2-object cycles, checking cycle locally can still work.
-But in real applications the reference cycle can be arbitrarily large, so checking cycle locally won't reliably work.
-Only by global traversing can these cycles be reliably handled.
+But in real applications the reference cycle can be arbitrarily large, so checking cycle locally won't reliably work. **Tracing GC works globally** so it can handle arbitrarily-large cycles.

 ## Lazy evaluation infinite container